lkilcommons/geospacepy-lite/docs/source/index.rst

 The dependacies of the package are limited as much as possible to the core scientific python packages like the standard library, numpy, and matplotlib.

-Algorithms implemented in Geospacepy-lite come from many sources, and I attempt to cite each algorithm within it's docstring, but a majority of them are from:
+Algorithms implemented in Geospacepy-lite come from many sources.
+I attempt to cite each algorithm within it's docstring.
+A majority are from:

 Vallado, D. A., & McClain, W. D. (2007).
 Fundamentals of Astrodynamics and Applications (3rd edition).
 Hawthorne, Calif.: Microcosm Press/Springer.

 Several conventions are used throughout geospacepy.
-These conventions are enforced in preference to adding, for instance, adding additional optional arguments.
+These conventions are enforced in preference to adding, for instance, additional optional arguments.

 - Angles are assumed radians *except*: